 Myths and Facts About ULIP Plans

-Myth 1: A unit linked insurance plan is not good for investment.
+Myth 1: A unit-linked insurance plan is not good for investment.

 Fact: Experts consider ULIP as an excellent option for investment.
 Under ULIP, not only are the investor gets life cover for himself/herself and his/her family, but also an opportunity to earn high returns and build wealth.
 Also, the investor has the option to switch funds in case they are not performing well.

 Fact: This statement was correct during the early generation of ULIPs which were released during the initial years of ULIP schemes.
 This is no longer true as new generation ULIPs are relatively cheap and the cost is evenly distributed over the lock-in periods.
-According to the experts of the field, the investor has the flexibility to select premium payment terms and modes.
+According to the experts in the field, the investor has the flexibility to select premium payment terms and modes.

 Myth 3: Because of offering market-linked returns, ULIPs are risky instruments.

 Fact: We all know that all funds which offer market-linked returns are bound to carry some risk.
 But ULIP provides this opportunity to its investor that (s)he can select the type of investment funds and revise his/her portfolio according to his/her preference.
-This results in a reduction on the risk arising out of market volatility.
+This results in a reduction in the risk arising out of market volatility.